 - Xbox Music

 - Outlook.com or Hotmail

 What can I do with a Microsoft account?

 When you use the same account to sign in to the various Microsoft services, you get to take advantage of all the ways those services are connected.
 For example, you can see pictures you've automatically uploaded to SkyDrive on your TV when you use your Xbox (or, of course, on your computer).
 You can continue a Messenger conversation you're having on the phone once you get back to your computer.
 You can make your grocery list from your computer, and then automatically have it handy when you're at the store with your phone.
 And, naturally, you can get your email, contacts, and calendar online and on your phone.
 Your Microsoft account keeps you connected, no matter where you are.

-Once you've created a Microsoft account—and you may have already done so without even realizing it—you can use it to buy apps, games, or music in the Windows Phone Store, play Xbox games with friends on your phone, get your gamerscore and avatar, play music with Xbox Music, back up things from your phone, chat with Messenger and Facebook Chat, add Twitter and LinkedIn accounts to your People Hub, and more.
+Once you've signed in to your Windows Phone with a Microsoft account, you can use it to buy apps, games, or music in the Windows Phone Store, play Xbox games with friends on your phone, get your gamerscore and avatar, play music with Xbox Music, back up things from your phone, chat with Messenger and Facebook Chat, add Twitter and LinkedIn accounts to your People Hub, and more.

-You can use any email address you want to create a Microsoft account.
-If you don't have one yet, we'll walk you through creating one when you sign in on your phone.
-Or you can create one at www.outlook.com.
+If you use any of the services listed above, you already have a Microsoft account and can use that email address and password to sign in to your phone.
+If you don't have one yet, we'll walk you through creating one when you first set up your phone.
+Or you can create one at the Microsoft account sign-in website.